 Approximately 167 index participants will be recruited at each study site (N=500 minimum across all sites).
 This may include individuals who report that they are: (a) ART-naïve, (b) ART-exposed but currently off therapy, or (c) on ART; it is expected about half of the index participants will be ART-naïve.
 Participants who fail screening may rescreen only once.
+HIV testing will not be necessary during a re-screening visit for participants previously confirmed as HIV infected using two separate samples collected on different days.

 Screening of index participants will take place for approximately 15 months.
-A variety of methods will be used for recruitment, including referral from HIV-testing sites, community outreach, and injection network referrals.
+A variety of methods will be used for recruitment, including referral from HIV-testing sites, community outreach, identification of substance treatment program failures, and injection network referrals.
 Sites will be able to use their previously established systems for recruiting participants.
 Trained outreach workers will identify geographic areas, HIV testing sites, or other settings and organizations that are frequented by PWID.
 Outreach workers will disseminate information about the study, will provide oral and written descriptions of the studies to prospective participants, and will encourage index participants to participate in screening activities at a local study site.
 Potential Index participants will also be informed that they should pass the information on to other individuals if the study does not apply to them.